 Equity-based compensation.
 The equity-based compensation under the Compensation Policy for our Office Holders is designed in a manner consistent with the underlying objectives in determining the base salary and the annual cash bonus.
 Primary objectives include enhancing the alignment between the executive officers' interests and our long-term interests and those of its shareholders and strengthening the retention and the motivation of executive officers in the long term.
 Our Compensation Policy provides for executive officer compensation in the form of share options or other equity-based awards, such as restricted shares and restricted share units, in accordance with its share incentive plan then in place.
-Generally, all equity-based incentives granted to executive officers will be subject to vesting periods in order to promote long-term retention of the awarded executive officers.
+Generally, all equity-based incentives granted to executive officers.
 Equity-based compensation will be granted from time to time and be individually determined and awarded according to the performance, educational background, prior business experience, qualifications, role and the personal responsibilities of the executive officer.